SOS – Self-care for Managing Anxiety ~

 Your mind might be hurried, spinning or frenzied, so let this Circle help you imagine that everything’s slowing down.
 It’s okay to slow down… moving in slow motion.

 Again, do that both crossed and uncrossed over the midline of your body.
+If you like, you can imagine a ball of string slowly unwinding.

 Step Six – Trust